Feeling Overwhelmed By Work & Life? Try This Simple Strategy

-This can be illustrated with the following example: Let’s say you have to complete 4 different activities („A“, „B“, „C“ and „D“), but their order does not matter (see figure below).
+Imagine you have to complete 4 different activities („A“, „B“, „C“ and „D“), but their execution order does not matter.
 How many possibilities do you have?
-24.

 But now, let’s add two simple rules:

-- Activity C follows directly after activity B
+- Activity „C” has to follow directly after activity „B“

-2 simple rules reduced the solution space by more than 90%.
+As you can see, two simple rules reduced the complexity by more than 90%.

-The power of simple rules is well researched.
+The phenomenon of simple rules forming complex behaviors is well researched.
 Scientists call it „Swarm Intelligence“.
 It means „emergent behavior arising from simple rules that are followed by individuals and does not involve any central coordination“ .

 A great explanation of emergence can be found in this video:

-All theory aside – How do you come up with your own smart rules?
+All theory aside – How to come up with your own smart rules?

-One good application area for smart rules is daily working life.
+Daily working life is a great place to start with smart rules.
 You have to analyze problems, design solutions, talk to customers and colleagues, respond to email and keep yourself up-to-date.
-There is no straightforward solution to achieve all of this.
+There is no single solution to achieve all of this.
 Rather, you try to stay afloat by going with the flow.

 - Managing several projects at the same time